Current campaigns and research

 Contact us

-Please use this form to contact us, or to get advice by email.
+Please use this form to get advice or to contact us.

+We will usually respond to your enquiry by email, however sometimes we may need to call you (for example a foodbank request).
 We aim to respond to your enquiry within 5 working days, however during busy times it may take a little longer.
-If you don’t get a reply in your inbox, please check your spam or junk folder.
+Please check your junk and spam folders if you have not received a response.

-Or for more ways to get advice click here.
+For more ways to get advice, click here.

 Fields marked with ( * ) are required.

-1000 characters left
+1500 characters left

+Can we contact you for feedback?
 We want to make sure our service meets your needs.
 To help us understand how we’re doing and to improve our service, we may want to contact you at a later date to ask for your feedback.
 Sometimes we need a trusted research organisation to help us do that.

 We’ll decide who we contact for feedback based on the services you used and the advice area.
 We may also use your special category data so that we hear from different groups.